joehoyle/Time-Stack/README.md

 ## How do I track operations in my code?

 This is probably the most important part.
 TimeStack is really for you own custom code, not 3rd party code.
 TimeStack has 2 tracking metrics: `operations` and `events`.
-An operation encapsulates code, an event just sets a time stamp for that point in teh code.
+An operation encapsulates code, an event just sets a time stamp for that point in the code.
 In the above screenshots `wp_head` and `template_redirect` are events.
-We use actions so they can potentially be left in teh code when not runign teh TimeStack Plugin.
+We use actions so they can potentially be left in the code when not running the TimeStack Plugin.

 To track an operation: